Jail Admissions and Violent Crime in the Years Following COVID-19

 By: Aleks Kajstura, Wendy Sawyer

-Data Analysis Jail Populations Women in Jail March 27, 2024
+Data Analysis Jail Populations Women March 27, 2024

 Data is a key part of the John D. and Catherine T. MacArthur Foundation’s Safety and Justice Challenge, in its efforts to reduce local jail populations across the country.
 Likewise, a new data-based report by the Prison Policy Initiative highlights a stark reality: Women are disproportionately incarcerated in jails across the country.